brighyama/LoL-data-analysis/README.md

 ### Interesting Aggregates

-Following the plot displaying gold differences for each team in WCS, we group the WCS dataset by each team and observe the mean gold difference at 15min.
+We group the WCS dataset by each team and observe the mean gold difference at 15min.
 One might notice that teams with better placement in WCS have more positive mean gold difference at 15min compared to lower placed teams, indicating a possible relationship between gold difference at 15min and win-rate.

 | teamname            |   golddiffat15 |
 |:--------------------|---------------:|